rockinguitar/aendu-rocks/content/blog/2021-01-24_my-guitar-heroes.md

 ## John Petrucci

 I first heard about John Petrucci through one of my guitar teachers.
-He told me, *You have to watch the Dream Theater live DVD “Live at Budokan.”* My first reaction?
-“What a strange name for a band.”
+He told me, *You have to watch the Dream Theater live DVD "Live at Budokan."* My first reaction?
+"What a strange name for a band."
 When I watched the DVD, I wasn't really enthusiastic at first—maybe I just wasn't ready for that kind of complex music and rhythm.

 But there was one particular song that caught my ear: **Hollow Years**.
 It's soft, mellow, and rhythmically more accessible.
 In the middle of the song, Petrucci plays an incredible solo.
 It starts gently, with a beautiful melodic line.
 Then he switches to the lead channel, weaving in faster licks and arpeggios, ending the solo with a full-on shred.
 For me, this is one of the best examples of how to build a guitar solo. *Hollow Years* was the icebreaker that got me into progressive metal.